ripaclub/zf2-hanger-snippet/README.md

 ];
 ```

-The placement of Google ReCaptcha snippet, unlike the others, needs to be specified (it can not simply be appended to the page).
+The placement of Google ReCaptcha snippet, unlike the others, needs to be specified (it can not be simply appended to the page).

-To place this snippet where we need it we can do:
+To place this snippet where you need it ...

 ```php
 echo $this->hangerSnippet()->render('google-recaptcha2.0');